 Get it trimmed every 6-8 weeks.
-Avoid using heat products without using a heat protector first, deep condition it once a week take, and take vitamin b, biotin, and e to help boost your hair growth!posted over 4 years ago
+Avoid using heat products without using a heat protector first, deep condition it once a week take, and take vitamin b, biotin, and e to help boost your hair growth!posted almost 5 years ago

 don’t use your conditioner on ur roots, it’ll make your hair appear more oily.
 Never use heat tools without a protectant spray or serum, I like Tresseme’s bcus its not oily.
-When you shower massage your scalp to stimulate growth.posted over 4 years ago
+When you shower massage your scalp to stimulate growth.posted almost 5 years ago

-Massage scalp, condition the tips of your hair to avoid breakage, dr. miracleposted over 4 years ago
+Massage scalp, condition the tips of your hair to avoid breakage, dr. miracleposted almost 5 years ago

-i use pantene beautiful lengths (purple) because it has really shown improvement in the growth of my hair. my hair’s grown 2 inches in the passed 4 months!posted almost 4 years ago
+i use pantene beautiful lengths (purple) because it has really shown improvement in the growth of my hair. my hair’s grown 2 inches in the passed 4 months!posted about 4 years ago

 Hair is dead skin ,